AXI0MH1VE/AxiomHive-Vault/README.md

 AILock is a modern authentication and authorization system designed to provide secure access control mechanisms for applications.
 Built with a focus on security, flexibility, and ease of integration, AILock offers a comprehensive solution for managing user authentication flows.

+Whether you're building a microservices architecture, a monolithic application, or need to add authentication to an existing system, AILock provides the tools and flexibility to secure your applications with industry-standard protocols and best practices.

 ## Project Structure

 The project is organized as a Go workspace with the following key components: